-3.5 Attachment of bacterial colonies onto KGM-XG blend hydrogels after being immersed in water.
+Up to this experiment, only KGM-Xanthan blend hydrogels were used to examine the bacterial adhesion onto hydrogel since their physical properties which are remained stable after being immersed in water.
 Otherwise, the result might not be correct because both 100% KGM and 100% Xanthan hydrogels started to degrade faster when contacting with water.
-Since the optical density of a bacterial solution can be easily determined using a spectrophotometer, the equation relating to OD to CFU/ml would provide useful information on total biofilm viable count which is essential for expression of bacterial concentrations.
+Since the optical density of a bacterial solution can be easily determined using a spectrophotometer, the equation relating to OD to CFU/ml would provide useful information on total biofilm viable count which is essential for the expression of bacterial concentrations.
 Based on these two relationships, a relation was derived between CFU/mL and bacterial concentrations.
 In general, the spectrophotometer was set at a wavelength of 600 nm.
 Total biofilm viable count was calculated as colony forming unit (CFU/mL).
-The measured data on the relationship between blend KGM:XG hydrogels ratio and CFU/ml and OD of E.coli is shown in Figure 5.
-The bacterial cells showed almost a linear relationship with a slope of 976.99 CFU/mL/OD indicating that 1.0 OD corresponds to 976.99 CFU/mL.
-This relation was also represented by a linear regression line with Y = 976.99x + 12.439.
-From the graph, it can be seen that 50:50 % of blend KGM : XG hydrogel attract greater number of bacterial colonies from petri dish which 13 x 103 CFU/mL, then followed by 70:30% (8.9 x 103 CFU/mL) and 30:70% (4.3 x 103 CFU/mL) of blend KGM:XG hydrogels.
+The measured data on the relationship between blend KGM: XG hydrogels ratio and CFU/ml and OD of E.coli is shown in Fig. 4.
+The bacterial cells showed almost a linear relationship with a slope of 976.99 CFU/mL/OD, indicating that 1.0 OD corresponds to 976.99 CFU/mL.
+This relation was also represented by a linear regression line with Y=976.99x+12.439.
+From the graph, it can be seen that 50:50% of blend KGM: XG hydrogel attracts a greater number of bacterial colonies from petri dish which 13×103 CFU/mL, then followed by 70:30% (8.9×103 CFU/mL) and 30:70% (4.3×103 CFU/mL) of blend KGM: XG hydrogels.